 This kind of growth requires input from various stakeholders across engineering, finance, and operations departments.
 Additionally, these companies will need to implement new processes and protocols for procuring the assets.

 By taking a smart, strategic approach to procurement, you’ll ensure the structures you specify, purchase, and install are built with the highest quality standards.
-This assurance helps minimize the risk and liability of future structural failures, and the cost of subsequent transmission, substation, distribution, and lighting asset repairs and replacements.
+This quality assurance helps minimize the risk and liability of future structural failures and the cost of subsequent transmission, substation, distribution, and lighting asset repairs and replacements.

 Strategic procurement starts with how you vet fabricator RFP responses.
 Here are a few things to consider when you start reviewing submissions.

 Quality assurance goes hand in hand with procurement.
 If you end up installing a defective structure that requires immediate field repair, procurement will likely face questions regarding the quality of other structures and products supplied by that particular vendor.
 Is it possible they missed critical fabrication issues that contributed to the structure failure, and if so, are other installed assets at risk?

 One way to prevent this scenario is to establish a quality program that evaluates fabricators at a minimum on an annual basis.
 Through this program, you’ll gain data and insights around each fabricator that can fortify your vetting process.